shivangp76/sioyek/docs/commands/get_config_value.md

 end_recording()
 ```

+doc_body:
-Displays the vlue of the given config string to the user.
+Displays the value of the given config string to the user.